martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

     |=======DTLS2========>(Drop)                    |
     |                       |                       |
 ~~~
-{: #implausible-attack title="Example Attack Scenario"}
+{: #implausible-attack title="Example Attack Scenario using Fingerprints"}

-In {{implausible-attack}}, there are two sessions initiated at the same time by
+In this scenario, there are two sessions initiated at the same time by Norma.
-Norma.
-Signaling is shown with single lines ('-'), DTLS and media with double
+Signaling is shown with single lines ('-'), DTLS and media with double lines
-lines ('=').
+('=').

 The first session is established with Mallory, who falsely uses Patsy's
 certificate fingerprint (denoted with 'fp=P').
 A second session is initiated